Epistle of Jude: Identity of the opponents

 The epistle fiercely condemns the opponents it warns of and declares that God will judge and punish them, despite them being a part of the Christian community.
 However, the exact nature of these opponents has been a continuing question, as the epistle does not describe them in any more detail than calling them corrupt and ungodly.
 Several theories have been proposed.
 The most specific verse describing the opponents is verse 8:

 In the very same way, on the strength of their dreams these ungodly people pollute their own bodies, reject authority and heap abuse on celestial beings.

 The rejection of "authority" (κυριότητα, kyriotēta; alternative translations include "dominion" or "lordship") could mean several things.
 The most direct would be rejection of civil or ecclesiastical authority: the opponents were ignoring guidance from leaders.
 Martin Luther and Jean Calvin agreed with this interpretation, and it is the most common one.
 Another possibility is that this specifically referred to rejecting the authority of Jesus or God, which would agree with verse 4 and be reinforcing the claim that these opponents are not true Christians.

+A third possibility is that "Rejecting authority" may be a reference to Paul's preaching that gentiles did not need to comply with Jewish Law.
+As James was known to be a major figure among Jewish Christians, this might indicate tension between the more Jewish strands of early Christianity represented by James and Jude set against Paul's message to the gentiles.

-A third possibility is that this is the singular of kyriotētes (Dominions), a class of angels.
+A fourth possibility is that kyriotēta is here being used as the singular of kyriotētes (Dominions), a class of angels.
 This would fit with the final part of the sentence of "heap abuse on celestial beings", but it is unusual that the singular is used.
 Versions of Jude vary, and some manuscripts such as the Codex Sinaiticus indeed use the plural form.